Low-Frequency Noise Performance of Microstrip-Coupled Lumped-Element Aluminum KIDs using Hydrogenated Amorphous Silicon Parallel-Plate Capacitors for NEW-MUSIC: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} Next-generation Extended Wavelength MUltiband Submillimeter Inductance Camera (NEW-MUSIC~\cite{SPIE}) is an imaging polarimeter with six co-pointed spectral bands spanning 80–420 GHz under development for the Leighton Chajnantor Telescope (LCT).
-This set of bands will provide access to a a wide range of scientific targets, including: high-frequency synchrotron radiation from a variety of transient and time-domain astronomical sources such as active galactic nuclei and supernovae, gamma-ray bursts, and tidal disruption events expanding in a dense circumstellar medium; diffuse gas in galaxy clusters and the circumgalactic medium via the Sunyaev–Zeldovich effect; dusty, polarized sources in the Milky Way and nearby galaxies; and dusty, star-forming galaxies.
+This set of bands will provide access to a wide range of scientific targets including: a variety of transient and time-domain astronomical sources such as \mrep{explosive or disruptive stellar death in a dense circumstellar medium, outbursts from and accretion onto the remnants, growing young stars, flaring stars, and supermassive black holes via high-frequency synchrotron or cyclotron emission or emission from thermal dust}; diffuse gas in galaxy clusters and the circumgalactic medium via the Sunyaev–Zeldovich effect; dusty, polarized sources in the Milky Way and nearby galaxies; and dusty, star-forming galaxies.

-To observe simultaneously across such a large bandwidth over a compact field-of-view, NEW-MUSIC employs frequency-selective hierarchical summing of superconducting phased-array slot-dipole antennas ~\cite{newmusic_ltd20_martin, SPIE, newmusic_ltd21_huang}, which enables the pixel size to scale with wavelength across 80-420 GHz.
-These antennas output light onto the superconducting microstripline, necessitating a microstripline-coupled detector.
+To observe simultaneously across such a large bandwidth over a compact field-of-view, NEW-MUSIC employs frequency-selective hierarchical summing of superconducting phased-array slot-dipole antennas ~\cite{newmusic_ltd20_martin, SPIE, newmusic_ltd21_huang}, which enables the pixel size to scale with wavelength across 80--420 GHz.
+These antennas output light onto superconducting microstripline, necessitating a microstripline-coupled detector.
 Simultaneously, the detectors must be compact and easily multiplexed because each 6.66~mm side-length pixel feeds 42 individual detectors.
-Kinetic inductance detectors (KIDs) offer excellent multiplexability, but conventional KID designs using interdigitated capacitors (IDCs) are not sufficiently compact, are not easily microstripline-coupled, and can suffer from direct absorption of light in the inductor and/or the IDC.
+Kinetic inductance detectors (KIDs) offer excellent multiplexability, but conventional KID designs are not sufficiently compact\mrep{\ for this application}, are not easily microstripline-coupled, and can suffer from direct absorption of light in the inductor and/or the capac\mrep{i}tor\brep{\mbox{\cite{SPIE-2012}}}.

+\mrep{Conventional KID designs have large footprints because they use single-metal-layer capacitors --- co-planar waveguide (CPW) or interdigitated capacitor (IDC) structures.
+Parallel-plate capacitors (PPCs), an inherently compact alternative, have not previously been practical\brep{.
+D}epositable amorphous dielectrics typically have too much two-level-system (TLS) noise, and PPCs using lower-noise crystalline dielectric require either backside etching~\cite{siddiqi2011} --- which can be incompatible with backside optical illumination --- or challenging fabrication processes~\cite{denis_ltd13, beyer_wolte2016}.
+Microstripline coupling can be difficult for conventional KID designs because the KID inductor must present an impedance-matched termination to the microstripline.}